 About Bleisure — Remote working from the Maldives?

 Remote working could turn into an interesting opportunity for the dive industry.
-So far, ‘office work’ has moved from the ugly downtown cubicle to your kitchen table.
+So far, ‘office work’ has moved people from ugly downtown cubicles to a kitchen table in a neighborhood that looks like a dormitory.
 But… Why would it stop there?

 If you are working from home, why do you need your house to be in the middle of nowhere?
 Why not work from the beach next to a pier with a series of dive boats?